meganlsmith/delimitR/fullmanual.md

 In order to build a set of models, delimitR requires several things from the user, including a guide tree, and priors on divergence times, population sizes, and migration rates.

 Once the prior is built under one guide tree and set of priors, the user can change these settings, and create another set of models.
 As long as models include the same number of putative species and the same assignment of individuals to species, the two model sets can be included in the same analysis downstream.
-For an example that uses two sets of priors, see Example 3.
+For an example that uses two sets of priors, see Example 3 (coming soon).

 Here, we use an example with three populations to set up the analysis.